Virginia Board of Health

 The Virginia Board of Health is a 15-member independent agency that regulates health facilities in the Commonwealth of Virginia.
-It is playing a prominent role in abortion access issues.
+It provides oversight and policy-making for the Virginia Department of Health.
+Members serve four-year terms and are appointed by the Governor of Virginia.
+In the politics of Virginia, the board is notable for playing a prominent role in abortion access issues.

 Organization

 The board is appointed by the Governor for four-year terms.
 Members may not serve more than two consecutive terms.
 The law specifies:

 Two members of the Board shall be members of the Medical Society of Virginia, one member shall be a member of the Virginia Pharmaceutical Association, one member shall be a member of the State Dental Association, one member shall be a member of the Virginia Nurses' Association, one member shall be a member of the Virginia Veterinary Medical Association, one member shall be a representative of local government, one member shall be a representative of the hospital industry, one member shall be a representative of the nursing home industry, one member shall be a representative of the licensed health carriers responsible under Title 38.2 for a managed care health insurance plan, one member shall be a corporate purchaser of health care, two members shall be consumers, one member shall have public environmental health expertise, and one member shall be a representative of the emergency medical services community recommended by the State Emergency Medical Services Advisory Board.
 It holds four or five meetings each year with at least one meeting in Richmond, but usually holds the rest in cities around the state.